joakim/kay/ideas.md

 # Ideas

 Not all ideas are my own, obviously.
-Some are more wild than others.
+Some are more wild than others (the wildest ones are probably mine).

 ### Trees